Overnight Farm Experience for Groups

 What to Bring

-Clothes for the weather, winter weight sleeping bag, sleeping pad, toothbrush, flashlight, change of clothes, cutlery and plate, bowl, cup, water-bottle, book, any medications, snacks.
+Clothes for the weather, sleeping bag, sleeping pad, toothbrush, flashlight, change of clothes, cutlery and plate, bowl, cup, water-bottle, book, any medications, snacks.

-Optional: games, instruments, camera, food to share, bug repellant.
+Optional: games, instruments, camera, food to share, bug repellent.

 Leaders: as above.
 Plus: dinner and breakfast for your group, activities for GAP time, extra flashlights, earplugs for fussy sleepers, group list with medical information, signed waivers for each member of your group, snack food for the group, any extra cooking and baking equipment you may require.